simoniz0r/deb2appimage/README.md

 **postrun:**

 ```
+"postrun": [
-"postrun": null
+    null
+]
 ```

 The postrun command will be ran after all of the debs have been extracted and placed, and also after `~/.cache/deb2appimage/AppDir` has been prepared.
 This can be used to make any necessary changes to those files.
-As with `prerun`, if more than one command is needed, a bash script may be used to chain commands.
+As with `prerun`, multiple commands may be used, and a bash script can be used to for complex commands.
 If no `postrun` is needed, put `null` as the `postrun`.

 ## apprunconf